2BlackCoffees/document2llm/README.md

 Review a PPT for artistic and expert feedback: python ppt2gpt.py --artistic_slide_requests 0,1,2 --deck_requests 5,6,7,8,9 presentation.pptx
 ```
+## Improvements

+* The script is lacking a way to provide more granularity to the context like:
+  * Technical Deck for sales professional aimed to present our capabilities to technical stakeholders,
+  * Deck written by and for senior cloud technical architects,
+  * Deck written to present our roadmap to top management having low technical background,
+  * ...
+* When a bunch of sentences are provided through bullet points, we should notfy LLM that bullet points are in use.
+* Filter out dates, page numbers or any text that is not composed of words
 ## Troubleshooting

 If you encounter any issues, please check the logs for error messages.